1. HOME

 Do you have a plan?

-Can you really reduce school hours, increase academic standards, introduce a range of exciting new extracurricular activities, as well as have a 'green day' and a movie night every month?
-Keep it real!
+It might be very tempting, but can you really reduce school hours, increase academic standards, introduce a range of exciting new extracurricular activities, as well as have a 'green day' and a movie night every month?
+Please keep it real!

 • Your credibility or qualifications